cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ## Recovering Mental Degradation

-Mental Degradation can be recovered by therapy.
-Usualy all operative in Abyssal have access to therapists and mental facilities during mission downtime.
+Therapy can recover Mental Degradation.
+Usually all operative in Abyssal have access to therapists and mental facilities during mission downtime.
 With access to these 1 point of Mental Degradation can be cured over a month.